Associate in General Studies (AGS) Degree and General Education Requirements

 The Maricopa County Community College District Associate in General Studies degree requires 60-64 semester credits in courses numbered 100 and above.
 The degree includes the following components:

-Distribution courses (requires a grade of “D” or better) - General Electives (enough additional courses numbered 100 or above, passed with a grade of “D” or better, to bring total credits to at least 60)
+III.
+General Electives (enough additional courses numbered 100 or above, completed with a grade of “D” or better, to bring total credits to at least 60)

 Purpose of the Degree

 The Associate in General Studies (AGS) degree is recommended for students whose educational goals require flexibility.
 The degree allows students to apply any course numbered 100 or above, including some that are not transferable to the Arizona public universities and may not be transferable to other universities, toward the credits required for the degree.
-Therefore, for students who intend to transfer to another college or university in the future to pursue a bachelor’s degree, this degree may be less appropriate than other associate degrees offered (Associate in Arts; Associate in Arts, Elementary Education; Associate in Fine Arts; Associate in Business-General Requirements; Associate in Business-Special Requirements; Associate in Science; and all emphases under these degrees), by the Maricopa Community Colleges.
+Therefore, for students who intend to transfer to another college or university to pursue a bachelor’s degree, this degree may be less appropriate than other associate degrees offered by the Maricopa Community Colleges: Associate in Arts (AA); Associate in Arts, Elementary Education (AAEE); Associate in Arts, Fine Arts (AAFA); Associate in Business-General Requirements (ABUS-GR); Associate in Business-Special Requirements (ABUS-SR); Associate in Science (AS); and all emphases of these degrees.

 Academic Policies that Govern the Associate in General Studies Degree:

-- The graduation policies within the general catalog must be satisfied (Administrative Regulation 2.3.9).
-First Year Experience is required (FYE 101 OR FYE 103)
+The graduation policies within the general catalog must be satisfied (Administrative Regulation 2.3.9).
+First Year Experience is required (FYE101 Introduction to College, Career and Personal Success OR FYE103 Exploration of College, Career and Personal Success)

-- A single course can simultaneously count towards a Core Area and a Distribution requirement.
+A single course can simultaneously count toward a Core Area and a Distribution Area requirement.
 Courses that meet this criterion are bold print and underscored in the Core areas and Distribution areas (on the course list at the conclusion of this document).
-For example, CRE101 may be used to satisfy both the Literacy and Critical Inquiry requirement [L] of Distribution area and the Core Curriculum’s Critical Reading area.
+For example, CRE101 College Critical Reading and Critical Thinking may be used to satisfy both the Literacy and Critical Inquiry requirement of the Distribution area and the Core curriculum’s Critical Reading area.
 While multiple requirements can be met with a single course, the credits are only counted one time toward the required minimum for the degree.
 A course cannot satisfy more than one Core area, even if it is approved for more than one Core area.
 A course cannot satisfy more than one Distribution area, even if it is approved for more than one Distribution area.

 Summary of Degree Requirements